Darren7218/Indoor-Navigation-System/README.md

 ---

-**Note**: This system is designed for educational and research purposes.
+**Note**: This system is specifically designed for the FICT Building.
 Always test thoroughly in your specific environment before deploying in production settings.